 | skill-debrief.md | /debrief — extract tasks and intel from transcript, review gate, push to database |

-| skill-close.md | /close — capture decisions, update state, prevent context loss |
+| skill-close.md | /close — capture decisions, drift check, update state across all three layers |

 | skill-weekly.md | /weekly — full audit: contradictions, stale data, duplicates, drift |